genedelisa/HeyYouMIDI/README.md

 I do not have the current version of Logic X. (lack of disposable income).

 My version is before MIDI was added to AUv3, so I cannot test yet.

-When I run my version of Logic X, it does not validate The plugin does validate though via the command line program auval.
+**When I run my version of Logic X, it does not validate**

+The plugin does validate though via the command line program auval.

 If you do have the current version of Logic X (or GB, or Ableton), please test it and let me know what happens.

+Even better, if you can find what's wrong, let me know!

 ## Blog post for this example.